THINKING FROM LIFE

 I am not asking for too much.
 It seems like it at times but it is only simple freedom, and stillness, and clarity, and a reduction in the noise -- these are all things we agree would be good for us.
 Yet we so often fall short in the simplest of things, and in our wanderings come across strange remnants of machine -like shape and texture that seem familiar, but which we can't quite place.
 These spare parts we find laying around, when we put them to use in the wrong machines, when we rig them up in the hope that we can make them work, things tend to get worse, we twist the rod or strip the bolt and finally the whole thing breaks.
 Now all you have are spare parts, and they look familiar, maybe you can use them in . . . . . but there's nothing left, the soul of the machine is dead, and a spare part is just that, an isolated and eroding remnant, developing rust and mold and sharp edges that cut and poison you.
 Can't do much on their own, taking up valuable space.
 Some of these spare parts are memories, grown to obsessions with those who have harmed us.

 Let them go for now.
 Look for things that are whole.
-Thinking from life, and not from the broken parts of ancient machines that are strewn about in our consciousness, we may find a better reception for true selves.
-And watch the clichés along the way, they can really kill.
-(See; Clichés That Kill)
+Thinking from life, and not from the broken parts of ancient machines that are strewn about in our consciousness, we may find a better reception for our true selves.
+And watch the clichés along the way, they are deadly, many can truly kill.
+(See: Clichés That Kill)